IIIF/api/source/api/presentation/3.0/index.md

 ```

 ##### behavior

-A set of user experience features for the client to use when presenting this resource to the user.
+A set of user experience features that the publisher of the content would prefer the client to use when presenting this resource.
 This specification defines the values specified in the table below.
-Others may be defined externally, and would be given as a URI.
+Others may be defined externally, and _SHOULD_ be [registered as an extension][registry-home].

-The value _MUST_ be an array of strings, taken from the table below or a URI.
+The value _MUST_ be an array of strings.

  * Any resource type _MAY_ have the `behavior` property with at least one item.<br/>
-   Clients _SHOULD_ process `behavior` on any resource where it is valid, unless otherwise stated in the table below (e.g. `non-paged`, `facing-pages`).
+   Clients _SHOULD_ process `behavior` on any resource type.

 > | Value | Description |
 | ----- | ----------- |